SAP Disposition – Definition and Tasks

 Requirements types in material requirements planning

-Gross demand, net demand, primary demand and secondary demand
+Gross demand, net demand, primary demand and dependent demand

-In demand planning, you distinguish between the requirements types Gross Demand, Net Demand, Primary Demand , and Secondary Demand:
+In DEMAND planning, you distinguish between the requirement types Gross Demand, Net Demand, Primary Demand, and Dependent Demand:

-The quantity requirements for products, semi-finished products and raw materials resulting from sales orders or forecast orders, excluding any stocks or quantities already in supply.
+- Gross requirements: The quantity requirements for products, semi-finished products and raw materials resulting from sales orders or forecast orders, without taking into account any existing stocks or quantities already in supply.

-The result is gross demand less the available stock.
+- Net demand: Results from the gross demand minus the available stock.
 The on-hand inventory is the balance from the physical inventory plus purchase order stock minus reservation stock.

 Tasks of material requirements planning